-• In most circumstances the amenity ground will make a contribution, however sometimes small incidental areas of ground make little contribution to the appearance of the neighbourhood.
+• In most circumstances amenity ground will make a contribution towards the character and sense of place of an area.
+However, sometimes small incidental areas of ground make little contribution to the appearance of the neighbourhood.
 For instance it may be acceptable to include within garden ground secluded areas that are not visible from footpaths or roads and that do not make a contribution to the wider visual amenity of the area.
 Similarly, it may be acceptable to include small corners of space that can be logically incorporated into garden ground by continuing existing fence lines;